md-zaman/kubernetes/Notes.md

         kubectl get pods -v=9
         - this is the maximum verbosity level

-    o.
+    j.
 If you want to go to the application in minikube: minikube ssh
         Then:
         curl -L http://172.17.0.5/8000/demo